North Conway, New Hampshire: History

 Chartered in 1765 by colonial Governor Benning Wentworth, the town is named for Henry Seymour Conway, ambitious son of a prominent English family, who was elected to the House of Commons at age 20, fought at Culloden, and became Secretary of State.
 Early settlers called the area Pequawket (known colloquially as "Pigwacket"), adopting the name of the Abenaki Indian village which stretched down the Saco River to its stockaded center at Fryeburg, Maine.

 North Conway is in the White Mountains, with Mount Washington to the northwest.
 The rugged terrain became popular in the 19th century with artists.
 Their paintings were known collectively as White Mountain art, which in turn attracted tourists to the area, particularly after the Portsmouth, Great Falls & Conway Railroad extended service in 1872 to North Conway.
 In 1874, the line built a Second Empire depot, designed by Nathaniel J. Bradlee.
 In 1932, "snow trains" began carrying enthusiasts to "the birthplace of American skiing", as North Conway is known.

-North Conway remains a popular destination due to its shopping, recreation, and attractions.